Maiks-Dev-Team/auto-tool-switcher/docs/index.md

 ## Overview

 The Auto Tool Switcher is a system for managing [MCP](https://github.com/your-mcp-link) servers, tools, prompts, and resources.
-It consists of two main components:

-1. **Electron Tray Client**: A system tray application for managing MCP servers
-2. **Cascade MCP Server**: A modular MCP server that acts as a passthrough for tools from other MCP servers
+It is a modular MCP server that acts as a passthrough for tools from other MCP servers.

 ### Features

 - **Cross-platform:** Works on Windows, macOS, and Linux
-- **Modern UI:** Accessible from your system tray for instant access
-- **Server Management:** Add, remove, enable/disable, and configure MCP servers
+- **Server Management:** Add, remove, enable/disable, and configure MCP servers via MCP tools
 - **Tool/Prompt/Resource Discovery:** List, invoke, and preview MCP tools, prompts, and resources
 - **Server Tool Forwarding:** Act as a passthrough for tools from other MCP servers
 - **Automatic Server Startup:** Automatically starts all enabled MCP servers on initialization
 - **Intelligent Tool Caching:** Implements efficient caching for improved performance

 ## Components

-### Electron Tray Client

-The Electron Tray Client provides a user-friendly interface for managing MCP servers from your system tray.

-Features:
-- System Tray/Menu Bar Icon (Windows: Taskbar tray icon, Mac: Menu bar icon)
-- Context Menu (Add/Remove/List/Edit servers, Open Configuration File, Quit)
-- Dialogs/Forms for adding, editing, and removing servers
-- Persistent Storage (Updates a JSON config file)
-- Cross-Platform Support (Works on both Windows and Mac)

 ### Cascade MCP Server